trstlabs/intento/docs/docs/actions/from-connected-chain.md

 }
 ```

-An ICS20 packet is formatted correctly for submitting an auto_tx if the following all hold:
+An ICS20 packet is formatted correctly for submitting an action if the following all hold:

 - `memo` is not blank
 - `memo` is valid JSON
-- `memo` has at least one key, `"auto_tx"`
+- `memo` has at least one key, `"action"`
-- `memo["auto_tx"]["msgs"]` is an array with valid JSON SDK message objects with a key "@type" and sdk message values
+- `memo["action"]["msgs"]` is an array with valid JSON SDK message objects with a key "@type" and sdk message values
-- `receiver == memo["auto_tx"]["owner"]`.
+- `receiver == memo["action"]["owner"]`.
 Optional, an owner can be specifed and is the address that receives remaining fee balance after execution ends.
-- `memo["auto_tx"]["cid"]`is a valid connection ID on INTO -> Destination chain, omit it for local INTO execution of the message.
+- `memo["action"]["cid"]`is a valid connection ID on INTO -> Destination chain, omit it for local INTO execution of the message.
-- `memo["auto_tx"]["register_ica"]` can be added, and true to register an ICA.
+- `memo["action"]["register_ica"]` can be added, and true to register an ICA.

 Fees are paid with a newly generated and AutoTX specific fee account.

-If an ICS20 packet does not contain a memo containing "auto_tx", a regular MsgTransfer takes place.
+If an ICS20 packet does not contain a memo containing "action", a regular MsgTransfer takes place.
 If an ICS20 packet is directed towards AutoTX, and is formated incorrectly, then it returns an error.

 ## Example: DAO Integration